 Information related to the graduate programs of the university is contained in a separate catalog.
 The graduate catalog can be accessed at the university's website (www.wmcarey.edu).
-For information, contact the Graduate Office, William Carey University, WCU Box 155, 498 Tuscan Avenue, Hattiesburg, MS 39401.
+For information, contact the Graduate Office, William Carey University, WCU Box 155, 498 Tuscan Avenue, Hattiesburg, MS 39401 or call (601) 318-6774.